phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 Light | LED | Multi-color LED | Low-power LED
 Temperature | Basic thermostatic element | Min-max thermostat | Low energy thermostat Enclosure | Basic fabric skeleton | Modular enclosure | AR Enclosure

-Upsells are a key part of our product strategy; the user can purchase the base system at minimal cost and upgrade virtually all of the components depending on their budget and requirements.
-Cross-sells include offering heirloom seed packs with every purchase as well as recommended plant feeds.

-##### Bundling plans

-Similarly to the individual component upsells and cross-sells, bundles will play an important role in our product strategy.
-Essentially combining upgrades from each component into its own bundle along with seed packs and feed.

 ##### Differentiation compared to competitors